molpopgen/fwdpy/docs/popsizes.rst

 Potential caveat
 ----------------

--  Forgetting the 'dtype'.
-You will get a run-time error if you don't get the integer type right.
-Python will raise a ValueError exception about a buffer type mismatch.
+-  Getting the integer type incorrect.
+With numpy, it must by dtype=uint32.
+With array.array, it must be 'I'.
+Getting it wrong will result in a run-time error.

 Rationale
 ---------

-Why do things with `NumPy <http://www.numpy.org>`__ arrays?
-Lots of
+Why do things with `NumPy <http://www.numpy.org>`__ arrays or Python's array.array?
+Lots of reasons:
-reasons:

 1. They are fast
 2. The uint32 is the same type used in